zoyajhaveri/GitExercise_Conflicts/README.md

 ```

 To work on this exercise:
 - Fork this repo by pressing the Fork button at the top of this webpage.
+When you fork it MAKE SURE you **UNCHECK** the default option to "Copy the main branch only".
+You want all the branches!
-Forking this repo make a copy of this repo on YOUR github.
+-  Forking this repo made a copy of this repo on YOUR GitHub.
 You own this fork, you can change it however you like.
 - The original repo was at `https://github.com/COGS108/GitExercise_Conflicts.git`, your forked copy will be located at `https://github.com/your_username/GitExercise_Conflicts.git` where you must replace `your_username` with your actual GitHub username.
 - Note that the fork is a remote copy on GitHub... you will have to go to Datahub, login, and get a local copy of the fork (NOT the original) repo there.
 - Let's get that local copy... login to Datahub.